TheThingsIndustries/lorawan-stack-docs/CONTRIBUTING.md

 - The Things Stack Cloud
 - The Things Stack Dedicated Cloud
-- The Things Stack Marketplace Launcher
+- The Things Stack AWS Launcher
 - The Things Stack Enterprise
 - The Things Stack Open Source
 - The Things Network